Rationing in the United States: Food and consumer goods

-Sugar was the first consumer commodity rationed, with all sales ended on 27 April 1942 and resumed on 5 May with a ration of 1/2 lb per person per week, half of normal consumption.
-Bakeries, ice cream makers, and other commercial users received rations of about 70% of normal usage.
+By June 1942 companies also stopped manufacturing metal office furniture, radios, television sets, phonographs, refrigerators, vacuum cleaners, washing machines, and sewing machines for civilians.

 Coffee was rationed nationally on 29 November 1942 to 1 lb every five weeks, about half of normal consumption, in part because of German attacks on shipping from Brazil.

-As of 1 March 1942, dog food could no longer be sold in tin cans, and manufacturers switched to dehydrated versions.
-As of 1 April 1942, anyone wishing to purchase a new toothpaste tube, then made from metal, had to turn in an empty one.
-By June 1942 companies also stopped manufacturing metal office furniture, radios, television sets, phonographs, refrigerators, vacuum cleaners, washing machines, and sewing machines for civilians.

 By the end of 1942, ration coupons were used for nine other items: typewriters, gasoline, bicycles, shoes, rubber footwear, silk, nylon, fuel oil, and stoves.
 Meat, lard, shortening and food oils, cheese, butter, margarine, processed foods (canned, bottled, and frozen), dried fruits, canned milk, firewood and coal, jams, jellies, and fruit butter were rationed by November 1943.

 Many retailers welcomed rationing because they were already experiencing shortages of many items due to rumors and panics, such as flashlights and batteries after Pearl Harbor.
-Ration Book Number Five is a very rare ration book, only issued to very few people.

 Unlike in the United Kingdom, the United States did not ration clothing and fabric.
-However, the War Production Board issued rules to manufacturers prescribing shorter hems; narrower lapels and sleeves; fewer pockets; and banning hoods, cuffs, pleats, and frills, to reduce civilian cloth consumption by 15% and conserve resources for uniforms, parachutes, and other military applications.
+However, the War Production Board issued rules to manufacturers prescribing shorter hemlines; narrower lapels and sleeves; fewer pockets; and banning hoods, cuffs, pleats, and frills, to reduce civilian cloth consumption by 15% and conserve resources for uniforms, parachutes, and other military applications.